akumuli/akumuli.github.io/_posts/2017-08-01-storage-engine-design2.md

 But the lack of the read bandwidth can stop merge and compaction procedures from keeping up with the writing process.
 Because we need to read data during the merge and during the compaction the writing process can be quite slow if the readers are too active.
 If compaction is not keeping up with writes, we may run out of disk space.
 If merge process is not fast enough, we may run out of file descriptors.
 The other possible problem is that the reads and the startup time can become slower if the merge is not keeping up because we'll need to read from many unmerged files.

 Another incarnation of the problem is ZFS compaction.
 Some time-series databases are relying on ZFS for compression.
 They write uncompressed data to disk in a format that can be easily compressed by the general purpose compression algorithms threefold.
 At some point, the ZFS will kick in and compress this data down to several bytes per data point but before that each data point will use 16 or even 24 bytes.
-I never saw this behavior in real-live but I suspect that it's quite possible that ZFS compression can be unable to keep up with the write rate if the readers are active.
+I never saw this behavior in real life but I suspect that it's quite possible that ZFS compression can be unable to keep up with the write rate if the readers are too active.
 In this case, we may also run out of disk space pretty soon.

 ### Is there anything we can do about it?